Nikolay56615/Arkanoid/README.md

-# Arcanoid
+# Arkanoid
-Arcanoid made on Logisim and Cdm16
+Arkanoid made on Logisim and Cdm16